degoossez/OVSR/README.md

 * If you followed the FTP tutorial exactly, the last two settings don't have to be changed

 #####Changing default server
 The OVSR application can connect to a default server specified in the source code.
-The location of the this server can be changed with the following steps:
+The location of this server can be changed with the following steps:
  * Go to your project root
  * Browse to the following locaion root/res/values